kadjitaa/HeadDirectionCells/README.md

 Major changes have been made to most of the scripts- i plan to clean them up here soon.
-But in the meantime if you want to use any fxn here, just shoot me an email and i'll be glad to share my updated code with you.
+But in the meantime, if you want to use any fxn here just shoot me an email and i'll be glad to share my updated code with you.